pyodide/pyodide-cli/README.md

 The command line interface for the Pyodide project.

-In most cases, you do not need to install this package direcly, and it would be installed as a dependency of other packages in the ecosystem (e.g. pyodide-build).
+In most cases, you do not need to install this package directly, and it would be installed as a dependency of other packages in the ecosystem (e.g. pyodide-build).

 ## Installation